Ashleni/CJSF/README.md

 Devos : Shreya Roy & Faiyaz Rafee & Justin Mohabir
 --
 Project Description:
-A boot-leg Google Maps.
-Address inputted from user then converted into coordinates for city bike and overpass API.
-Returns nearest bikes and transit within 5 miles.
+Create boot-leg Google Maps.
+An address inputted from the client is then converted into coordinates to be passed into the yelp restaurants API and overpass API.
+Returns nearest restaurants and amenities within 5000 meters of the client’s inputted address.
+Also allows users to update the maps with their own amenities and restaurants, and an admin portal to approve it!

 Apis Used:
 <br> [Position Stack](https://github.com/stuy-softdev/notes-and-code/blob/main/api_kb/411_on_PositionStack.md)